 Scott Thumma serves as the Principal Investigator of this project.
-He is Professor of Sociology of Religion at Hartford International University and the Director of the Hartford Institute for Religion Research.
+He is Professor of Sociology of Religion at Hartford International University for Religion and Peace and the Director of the Hartford Institute for Religion Research.
 He is the co-chair of the Faith Communities Today project and on the steering committee of the US Religious Census, as well as research advisor for several other projects and organizations.
 Throughout his 30-year career he has participated in many congregational study projects and national religion research efforts.
 He has written widely on the subject of megachurches, gay religious life, congregational dynamics, and nondenominational churches and has published three books [Gay Religion, Beyond Megachurch Myths, and The Other Eighty Percent: Turning Your Church’s Spectators into Active Disciples], many research reports, and managed over a half-dozen websites.

 Dr. Allison Norton

 Allison Norton serves as Co-Investigator.
-Norton is a Faculty Associate in Migration Studies and Congregational Life at Hartford International University and Project Director of the Pastoral Innovation Network of New England (PINNE).
+Norton is a Faculty Associate in Migration Studies and Congregational Life at Hartford International University for Religion and Peace and Project Director of the Pastoral Innovation Network of New England (PINNE).
 Norton specializes in African Pentecostalism and the dynamics of migrant congregations in the United States.
 Her work with PINNE and teaching at Hartford International University gives her a first-hand glimpse into how clergy across denominations have responded to the pandemic and the changing nature of congregational life.

 Sarah Brown serves as Project Director.
 She manages the daily activities of the grant and research team, and coordinates the communication and evaluation of the overall project.
 Brown also currently serves as the Executive Director of Faith Communities Today and has extensive experience working with congregations and faith communities in an interfaith context.
 Over the past several decades, she has managed logistics, budgets and communications on behalf of a wide range of organizations and initiatives across the nonprofit sector, including the Center for Congregations, the Congregational Resource Guide (CRG), National Initiative to Address Economic Challenges Facing Pastoral Leaders, Economic Challenges Facing Indiana Pastors, Fair Labor Association, Vermont Ethics Network, and VNAs of Vermont.

 Hannah Evans is a Doctoral Research Fellow at the Hartford Institute for Religion Research.
-She serves as the quantitative data analyst on panel data for this project, and ongoing analyses of Faith Communities Today surveys.
+She serves as a quantitative data analyst on panel data for this project, and ongoing analyses of Faith Communities Today surveys.
 She is currently completing her Ph.D. in sociology from Baylor University, and her dissertation explores the role of race in religious secularization among American young adults.
 She also studies racism and antiracism within organizations, particularly congregations and universities.

 Tracy Simmons serves as a writer and social media consultant to the project.
 Tracy is the Executive Director of SpokaneFAVS.com, a digital journalism start-up covering religion news and commentary in Spokane, Washington.
 She is also a Scholarly Assistant Professor at the Edward R. Murrow College of Communication at Washington State University and writes for the Religion News Service, as well as The Spokesman-Review.